Islamic summit opens with calls for Syrian dialogue

-CAIRO Leaders of Muslim nations called for a negotiated end to Syria's civil war at a summit in Cairo on Wednesday, thrusting Egypt's new Islamist president to centre stage amid turbulence at home.
+CAIRO Leaders of Islamic nations called for a negotiated end to Syria's civil war at a summit in Cairo that began on Wednesday, thrusting Egypt's new Islamist president to centre stage amid turbulence at home.

-On the summit sidelines, the leaders of Egypt, Turkey and Iran gathered for talks on the Syria crisis.
-The Iranian foreign minister came out of the meeting expressing optimism about the prospects for a resolution.

-The head of the Syrian opposition, in Cairo but not at the summit, told BBC Arabic that Iran was making the decisions in Damascus, and gave the Syrian government until Sunday to release women detainees or else his offer of talks would lapse.

 The summit of the 57-member Organisation of Islamic Cooperation opened on a day when the assassination of a leading Tunisian opposition politician highlighted the fragility of "Arab Spring" democratic revolutions in North Africa.